li-clutter-org/loadimpact-cli/README.md

 Will display the five most recent Tests from projects 100 and 200.

+The command truncates the values of several columns (*Name* and *Config*) for the purposes of readability.
+This can be overriden by the `--full-width` argument, which will cause the information to be displayed fully and separated by tab characters (`\t`).

 #### Running Tests

 The `test run` command launches a Test Run from an existing Test: